Creditor FAQs

 • Emergency Motion Filing: Can the hearing be held telephonically and who must be notified?

-If the Court determines than an emergency hearing is necessary, it prefers that counsel and/or parties appear in person for such hearing, but will permit participation by telephone if the nature of the emergency and time constraints warrant such a format.
+If the Court determines that an emergency hearing is necessary, it generally prefers to have the parties appear in person, but the Court may permit participation by telephone if the timing and type of emergency make that difficult.
+See Local Rules 9013-2(b) and 9074-1 for specific procedures to follow.

 The applicant must notify all affected parties, as well as the case trustee and the US Trustee.
 In very time-sensitive instances, the Court may approve of notification by telephone.